t-prinz/cisco-ucs/README.md

 https://communities.cisco.com/docs/DOC-71877

-The following Cisco Communities site has a useful Ansible Lab Guide that provides the basis for the examples:
+The following Cisco Communities site has a useful Ansible Lab Guide that provides the basis for the examples (note the Ansible Lab Guide.doc referenced at the bottom of the page; this outlines the preparation process):

 Cisco Communities site: https://communities.cisco.com/docs/DOC-73997